The following outlines overall program considerations, application requirements, and budget guidelines for the WU-CDTR pilot and feasibility program.

 • Any expense contrary to applicant’s institutional reimbursement policies

-Facilities & Adminstrative Costs (F&A)
+Facilities & Administrative Costs (F&A)

 Do not include F&A Costs in the applicant or consortium organization budgets.
 F&A costs are expected to be a contribution to the program by institutions outside of WU.
 Any exceptions will be identified in the Notice of Award.